interfect/interfect.github.io/posts/003-Meshnet-Captive-Portal.md

 This configures the cjdns daemon to send out raw broadcast Ethernet frames attempting to peer with other nodes on the local network, and accept such peering requests itself.
 This means that if any other similarly-configured cjdns nodes (like my laptop) connect to the meshnet WiFi network, they will automatically peer with the meshnet server node and have meshnet connectivity.

-###radvd IPv6 Router Advertisment Daemon
+###radvd IPv6 Router Advertisement Daemon

 Clients that don't run cjdns can still connect to meshnet hosts, by using the meshnet server as a NAT-ing IPv6 router.
-To this end, the system advertizes a private IPv6 subnet of `fdfc::/64` to everyone who connects to the WiFi network.
+To this end, the system advertises a private IPv6 subnet of `fdfc::/64` to everyone who connects to the WiFi network.

 This is accomplished with the following stanza in `/etc/radvd.conf`: